CloudLabsAI-Azure/build-your-first-power-bi-report/LabGuideChallenge/ChallengeGuide/Gettingstartedpage.md

 1. On your virtual machine, click on the **Microsoft Edge** icon.

-1. Navigate to Fabric portal by using the below link.
+1. Navigate to the Fabric portal by using the link below.

     ```
     https://app.powerbi.com/